Prospective offtaker demand

 First Nations

 PDEC is located within the shared territories of the Coast Salish peoples.
-Meaningful partnerships with First Nations are foundational to the project.
+Meaningful engagement and equity participation with First Nations is foundational to the project design.
+Conversations are underway.

 TW